mark-hobbs/PhD/README.md

 **Chapter 5** examines the modelling of quasi-brittle materials using a three-dimensional bond-based peridynamic model.
 Existing constitutive laws are examined and compared, and a new non-linear softening law is introduced.
 Numerical results are compared with experimental data and advanced numerical methods.
 In addition, it is shown that the application of surface correction factors produces a toughening effect and a correction scheme is proposed that is simple to implement and yields improved results.

-**Chapter 6** examines size effect in quasi-brittle materials.
-This is the first time that the capability of a peridynamic model to capture size effect has been investigated.
+**Chapter 6** examines the size effect in quasi-brittle materials.
+This is the first time that the capability of a peridynamic model to capture the structural size effect has been investigated.

 **Chapter 7** examines the predictive accuracy and generality of the model against nine reinforced concrete beams that exhibit a wide range of failure modes.
 The shear-span-to-depth ratio is systematically varied from 1 to 8 to facilitate a study of different load-transfer mechanisms and failure modes.